PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 metadata fails instead of guessing.
 A multi-location correlated source whose locations disagree on the owner round is also rejected.

-The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then exposes the resulting slice instances to `DemStitcher`.
+The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then passes the resulting slice instances to its internal stitcher.
 This removes the hand-authored ownership and mapping tables from the equivalence path.
 Full-circuit source-tracked DEMs remain the independent equivalence oracle for bounded template composition.